 He currently has 2,000 grape vines planted throughout Mt.
 Washington Valley, and after multiple years of maturing, they are finally ready to be turned into wine.
 He will be debuting his own wine late into 2022 and early 2023.

-Since the mid-2000's, Ryan has studied winemaking all over the world; from New Hampshire to New Zealand, he apprenticed under cider makers and vintners.
-He knew Australia suffered from a shortage of fruit pickers, so he booked a flight and started knocking on doors.
-He took whatever job the wineries needed him to, until he gained the wine-makers' confidence that he could be trusted to start making his own vintage for them.
+Since the mid-2000's, Ryan has studied winemaking all over the world; apprenticing under cider makers and vintners from New Hampshire to New Zealand.
+At one point he flew to Australia knowing it suffered from a shortage of fruit pickers.
+When his flight landed, he started knocking on the doors of wineries, and took whatever job the wineries needed him to.
+Over time, he gained the wine-makers' confidence that he could be trusted to start making his own vintage for them.

 You should be able to taste the nuance of the soil the grapes grew from in the wine you're drinking.
 Each region has its own soil characterization, and New Hampshire certainly has a unique one.
 Its granite stores created a really interesting mineral profile that inspired Ryan to become the first wine-maker to not only age and bottle wine in Mt.
 Washington Valley, but to grow the grapes for it as well.

 Ryan describes his ciders and wines as drinks with an "absence of ego."
 He focuses on natural cider and wine-making and tries not to get in the way of the apples' and grapes' own processes.
 His vines have never - and will never be sprayed with pesticides, and he is committed to keeping everything he offers as local as possible.
 He wants any glass of wine or cider he pours to be an opportunity to learn more about the place in which you're drinking it in.

 This detail can even be felt down to the labels of the cider he currently offers, which features the artwork of local artists.
 You'll find labels created by local artists Joelle Goff and Melanie Leavitt, owner of Jackson Art Studio; with more collaborations coming.